bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 A few examples from recent years:

-KDE 4.0
+* KDE 4.0

-GNOME 3.0
+* GNOME 3.0

-Empathy
+* Empathy

-PulseAudio
+* PulseAudio

-NetworkManager
+* NetworkManager

-Beagle
+* Beagle

 The list could go on and on...
-Microsoft and Apple have certainly had their fair share of mistakes (Win ME, Win Vista, OS X Leopard), but nothing on a scale as epic as KDE 4.0 or GNOME 3.0...
+Microsoft and Apple have certainly had their fair share of mistakes (Windows ME, Windows Vista, OS X Leopard), but nothing on a scale as epic as KDE 4.0 or GNOME 3.0...

 **Some users are more important then others it seems...**

 All those programs run on all major OS, but they perform worst on Linux:

-Firefox
+* Firefox

-OpenOffice
+* OpenOffice

-Flash Player
+* Flash Player

 Obviously writing great multi-platform apps is possible as illustrated by software such as VLC and Google Chrome.
 But what about all the